12 Tips for a Breakthrough Performance in Outdoor Track

 Talk to your coach to get confirmation that you have the fitness to run the PR.
 Then coach yourself by telling yourself, "I do hard things."
 I know this is true, that you do hard things, even though I don't know you.
 You've trained for months, and you've done dozens of hard workouts, right?
 You've trained in bad weather and still executed the day's training plan, right?
 Trust me – you've got the mental skills needed to PR!
 You've got this!

-So be honest about the next logical step is and be honest that you’ve got to do something in the next race you’ve never done before.
+Be honest with yourself about your next logical step and accept that breaking through requires doing something in your next race that you've never done before.

 On to the 12 tips.
 There are two for the 800m, two for the 1600m, and two for the 3200m, as well as tips that apply generally to running PRs.